-FIGC President Wants Euro 2020 Postponed
+FIGC president wants EURO 2020 postponed

-Italian football federation president Gabriele Gravina will call for Euro 2020 to be postponed when he takes part in a meeting with fellow UEFA members on Tuesday.
+Italian football federation president Gabriele Gravina will call for EURO 2020 to be postponed when he takes part in a meeting with fellow UEFA members on Wednesday (AEDT).

 Europe's biggest leagues and competitions, including UEFA's Champions League and Europa League, are on hold as governments and medical experts attempt to combat the coronavirus pandemic.

-"We will try to reach the end of this [Serie A] season because it is fair and correct to have an outcome for the many efforts and sacrifices from our clubs," Gravina told Mediaset on Sunday.
+"We will try to reach the end of this [Serie A] season because it is fair and correct to have an outcome for the many efforts and sacrifices from our clubs," Gravina told Mediaset.

 "The hope is that this happens by June 30, without forgetting that in addition to Serie A there are other championships that must be resolved, and we must also include the Champions League and the Europa League.
 The deadline is June 30, eventually we will see if we have to go beyond."